All Episodes

 There was no FISA court at all.

-Uh I did see that article in the Washington Post.
+I did see that article in the Washington Post.

 And don't forget this.

-One I think one or two were executed.
+I think one or two were executed.

-Uh but but one one or two were citizens too.
+But one or two were citizens, too.

-So we're talking about non-citizens and we're trying to tie our hands behind our back.
+So we're talking about non-citizens, and we're trying to tie our hands behind our back.

 They were citizens.